chirdeeptomar/chirdeeptomar/README.md

-- 👋 Hi, I’m @chirdeeptomar
+- 👋 Hi, I’m @chirdeeptomar.
+- 💻 I mostly program in Java/Kotlin/, C#, Python, Node/Typecript/React.
-- 👀 I’m interested in Software Design, patterns and best practices.
+- 👀 Interested in Software Design, patterns and best practices.
-- 🌱 I’m currently learning Rust.
+- 📖 Currently learning Rust.

 <!---
 chirdeeptomar/chirdeeptomar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.